 Once you have painted each section, add details as you see in your reference image.

 Don’t shy away from using a second coat of paint if you can still see the numbers through the paint.

-Now simply let the painting dry and et viola!
-Your beautiful monochromatic piece of a painting is ready to be hung or displayed!
+Now simply let the painting dry and you’re done!
+The beautiful monochromatic painting is ready to be hung or displayed.

-Did this article help you understand how to create monochromatic painting?
-How did it go?
-Do let us know in the comments section below!
+Did this article help you understand how to create a monochromatic painting?